 Today, there’s a market that the biggest brands on the planet have relinquished.
 A market that is so untapped—it could generate millions of dollars for small brands that appeal to it.
 And possibly billions of dollars for the established brands that could seize it.

 That market consists of female sports fans.
-And here’s why brands that neglect it do so to their own detriment.
+And here’s why brands that neglect the female sports fan does so at their own detriment.